eqNj/eqN-PD2-Filter/README.md

 Tidied up and added all new/changed runewords to applicable socketed item types.

-Narrowed down some parameters to show non-magic staves at higher levels now due to staves now having a scaling implicit cast speed bonus based upon tier.
+Narrowed down some parameters to show non-magic staves at higher levels now due to staves having a scaling implicit cast speed bonus based upon tier.